Midhunmiyu/amrita-test/README.md

 # How to run

 ## 1.create a virtual environment
-create a virtual environment and activate it using  the below commands
+Create a virtual environment and activate it using the commands provided below.
 ```bash
 py -m venv venv